-The alienating mediations or mechanic enslavements of both worker and artist (in the novel-thesis the respective characters of the secretary ‘Nancy Paris’ and the photographer ‘Vienna Parreno’) are ‘not only part of a technical machine but foremost and primarily of the social or the ‘megamachine’ that produces subjectivity’.
+The alienating mediations or mechanic enslavements of both worker and artist (in the novel-thesis the respective characters of the secretary ‘Nancy Paris’ and the photographer ‘Vienna Parreno’) are ‘not only part of a technical machine but first and foremost of the social or the ‘megamachine’ that produces subjectivity’.
 This megamachine not only assigns us our subjectivities and roles (the secretary/ the service-provider and the photographer/ the artist), it also nullifies them in their ‘working reality’ through machinic enslavement - leaving the individual, the author out of sight.

 Paradoxically this nullifying of the individual, the becoming of a ‘dividual’, is in sharp contrast to that other capitalist (or better neo-liberal) dictum of ‘self-reliance’.
-Self-reliance meaning the individuals capacity of caring for himself.
-Whether as one’s own boss (the neo-liberal’s wet dream) or ‘the new working poor’ (the socialist’s nightmare), makes no difference in being left to one’s own in realizing ‘well-being’ (meaning security and thus income).
+Self-reliance meaning the individuals capacity of caring for theirselves.
+Whether as one’s own boss (the neoliberal’s wet dream) or ‘the new working poor’ (the socialist’s nightmare), makes no difference in being left to one’s own in realizing ‘well-being’ (meaning security and thus income).
 The outcome of this situation for large groups within society (even in the rich regions of Europe) is what is called precarisation.
 Its literal meaning being: ‘uncertain’, ‘dependant on chance’ and ‘dangerously likely to fall or collapse’.
-Isabell Lorey in her State of Insecurity, government of the precarious, describes precarization as ‘a process that produces […] insecurity as the central pre-occupation of the subject’.
+Isabell Lorey in her State of Insecurity, Government of The Precarious, describes precarization as ‘a process that produces […] insecurity as the central preoccupation of the subject’.

-Precarity is the hidden driver for the positions of both worker and artist.
-Working as a secretary or an artist is basically given by the necessity to ‘earn a living’.
-Wearing of insecurity, taking care of oneself, forces us all to work, to devoting our precious time to working hours.
-Under precarious conditions the individual is being propelled in an immer continuing survival-mode, with hardly time left to do or think anything else, other than doing the things that ‘need to be done’.
+Precarization, or what is more generally called precarity, is the hidden driver for the positions of both worker and artist.
+Working as a secretary or as an artist is basically given by the necessity to ‘earn a living’.
+Under precarious conditions the individual is being propelled in an immer, a constant survival-mode, with hardly time left to do or think anything else, other than doing the things that ‘need to be done’.
 One way of forcing us in doing so is to validate work as a virtue in itself.
 Working is good, working is necessary and working is a way to express and validate yourself.
 Socialists movements and socialist worker unions have played their part in this upgrading of work:

 ‘…the division between anarcho-syndicalist unions and socialist unions played an important role; the latter were always asking for higher wages, while the anarchists were asking for less hours.
 The socialists were essentially buying into the notion that work is a virtue and consumerism is good, as long as it’s managed democratically; while the anarchists were saying: ‘no, the whole deal that we work more and more for more and more products, is rotten from the get-go.’’

 We are all forced to play our parts in a performance society where it is mandatory to work out of moral imperatives and consumerism.
-We no longer live in a welfare state but (as sociologists have it) a workfare state.
-Within that citizens are only conditionally free.
+We no longer live in a welfare state but (as sociologists call it) a workfare state.
+Within that, citizens are only conditionally free.
 If you’re able to discipline yourself, you’ll be left alone, but when you fail to do so, society or the government will step in, as in cases of time discipline: thou shalt work.

 The production of subjectivity, of assigning us the role of ‘worker’ (whether secretary or boss) is paramount for the succeeding of the workfare state.
-If we believe in our roles and think them necessary and morally just (because working is good), we contribute not only to the upholding of the performance society but also to the systematics of subjectivation itself.
+If we believe in our roles and think them necessary and morally just (because working is good), we contribute not only to the upholding of the performance society but also to the systematzation of subjectivation itself.
 In a never-ending loop, both subjectivation and workfare state confirm us in our roles.